hernancerm/zgold/DEVELOP.md

 Doing a release:

-1. Create a commit to set the proper version printed by `diffenvs -v`.
+1. Create a commit to set the proper version printed by the `-v` option.
 Check the previous release version and in-between commits to assign the correct value according to semver.
-This is necessary because there is no attempt to plan for a specific next version for Gold.
+This is necessary because there is no attempt to plan for a specific next version.
 The commit message should be `release: <semver-version>`.
 2. Tag the release commit with the semver version.
-3. Create a commit to set the version printed by `diffenvs -v` to a patch increment with the suffix `-dev`, to indicate a development version.
+3. Create a commit to set the version printed by the `-v` option to a patch increment with the suffix `-dev`, to indicate a development version.
 This consistent patch increment is just to get a placeholder next version as development progresses.
 The commit message should be: `release: set next dev version`.

 ## Learning Zsh scripting